 An extraordinary celebration of life, laughter, and self-discovery.

+15 years old Carmen, Tibby, Lena, and Bridget are best friends at heart and soul.
+They are about to spend their summer vacation separately – for the first time in their lives.
+On the eve of their departure, the girls discover that the jeans that Carmen bought are magic pants.
 They fit all four despite the differences.
 The four friends decide that the pants will travel between them during the vacation – two weeks with each of them, and they decide on the rules for using them.

 8. The Witches of Eastwick (1987)

-Aside from the fact that this legendary cast, who somehow agreed to star in a film with a completely crazy script, The Witches from Eastwick is above all a story about three women who think they need a man and then find that they get along great on their own.
+Aside from the fact that this legendary cast, somehow agreed to star in a film with a completely crazy script, The Witches from Eastwick is above all a story about three women who think they need a man and then find that they get along great on their own.

+Three best friends (Cher, Michelle Pfeiffer, and Susan Sarandon), fall under the spell of a mysterious rich man (Jack Nicholson).
 They are drawn to the charisma of the disturbed seducer, who is revealed over time as the devil himself.
-As time passes the three discover their own superpowers – as witches.
+As time passes the three discover their superpowers – as witches.

 Death Becomes Her is an exaggerated film, funny, silly, and cold.